 In his last fight on September 22 in Tucson, Arizona, he won by second-round TKO against Kenny Guzman.

-ESPN.com’s Dan Rafael reported [excerpts]: Featherweight prospect Michael Conlan, the popular Irish Olympic star, easily stopped Brisbane’s Jarrett Owen in the third round of their scheduled six-round bout.
-All three of Conlan’s victories have come by third-round KO.
+ESPN.com’s Dan Rafael reported from ringside [excerpts]: Featherweight prospect Michael Conlan, the popular two-time Irish Olympian, slugged it out with Kenny Guzman before knocking him out in the second round of their scheduled six-rounder.

 After Michael’s debut, Hall of Fame promoter Bob Arum said, “I think this kid can be absolutely huge.
 He excites people.
 He’s a hardworking guy.
 He trains every day with world champions.
 He’s dedicated, he’s making the sacrifices, so I think he’ll be very good.”